 For commercial tenants with over 9 employees, all rent owed is due to the landlord by August 1st, 2022.
 Tenants with 9 employees or less have until February 1st, 2023.

-Residential tenants – for unpaid rent between April 1st, 2022 and May 1st, 2022 – rent is due May 1st, 2023.
-For most residential tenants, the unpaid rent will have to be paid 12 months from the expiration of the moratorium.
-There is no current expiration of the moratorium at the moment.
+Residential tenants – The unpaid rent will have to be paid 12 months from the expiration of the moratorium.

 Explaining the LA County COVID-19 Tenant Protection Resolution

 The eviction moratorium in LA County went into effect March 4, 2020, to protect tenants (residential and commercial) who could not pay the rent due to financial difficulties due to the COVID-19 pandemic.
-The resolution was extended multiple times, most recently in January 25, 2022 until December 31, 2022.
+The resolution was extended multiple times, most recently in January 2023, and will last until March 31, 2023.
 During the first few months of 2020, no evictions were allowed to be filed in LA Courthouses.
 More recently, tenants have the ability to block evictions via an affirmative defense if they are facing a financial hardship due to COVID-19.

 While the initial rules were fairly simple and easy to understand, more recent resolutions are much more complex.
 It is important for both landlords and tenants to understand the implications of multiple emergency power (state, federal, city and county) and how to navigate the quickly changing legal landscape to maximize value and avoid costly mistakes.